Frequently Asked Questions

 Do I need a physician referral before receiving treatment?

-For Chiropractic evaluation and treatment, a referral is not generally necessary.
+For chiropractic evaluation and treatment, a referral is not generally necessary.
 Most often a referral is necessary for physical therapy.
-If you do not have a referral our SOL SC Chiropractors can initially evaluate you injury and provide a physical therapy referral for you.
+If you do not have a referral our SOL SC Chiropractors can initially evaluate your injury and provide a physical therapy referral for you.

 A physician referral is not necessary prior to receiving any of the services provided by SOL Santa Cruz.
 In instances where physician referral is required in order to bill your insurance company, we will gladly submit documentation to your physician for required signature.

 What should I wear to my treatment sessions?

 Wear comfortable, preferably loose-fitting, clothing to your sessions.
 You may be asked to change into a gown or clothing that we have on-hand if your clothing restricts movement or visibility required of your clinical provider.

 What is a Sports Chiropractor and how are they different?

 All Sports Chiropractors have obtained board certification in sports injuries and rehabilitation from either the 100-hour post-graduate Certified Chiropractic Sports Physician (CCSP) program or the 300-hour Diplomate of the American Chiropractic Board of Sports Physicians (DACBSP).
 The CCSP designation requires a written test and CPR certification, while the DACBSP requires a written test, CPR certification, a practical exam, 100 hours of on-field experience, and a paper either accepted for publication by a peer reviewed journal or an abstract presentation at the ACBSP’s annual symposium.
 Training includes emergency procedures, taping, advanced diagnostic procedures, diagnostic imaging, extremity management, rehabilitation, sports psychology, nutrition, and other sports related topics.